Nolan Arenado Player Props: Cardinals vs. Diamondbacks

 Nolan Arenado At The Plate

-- In 35.3% of his games this year, Arenado has had at least one RBI.
-He's picked up more than one in 23.5% and driven in three or more of his team's runs in three contests.
+- Arenado has had at least one RBI in 33.3% of his games this year (six of 18), with two or more RBI four times (22.2%).
+He has also accounted for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.